Frequently Asked Questions

-If my program is normally offered as a full time program for less than six minths and I would like to take the program as part time student for a period longer than 6 month, can I do this?
+If my program is normally offered as a full time program for less than six months and I would like to take the program as a part time student for a period longer than 6 months, can I do this?+

 Your permit must demonstrate the length of time you will be enrolled.

 What happens if my work permit or my study permit ends before the program completion date?+

 A student must have applied to Canada Immigration a minimum of three months (90 days) to extend their permit.
 Evidence of extension request must be provided.

 What happens if my study permit is not approved before the program start date?+

 NLC will hold your seat until the last day for your program registration.

 Are there any special international admission requirements for applying for a trade?+